-It’s 2019, we want more from our holidays.
+In 2021, we want more from our holidays.
 We're conscious of acting responsibly abroad, so as not to create long term problems for local residents.
 According to the Travel Foundation, sustainable tourism should be a three-pronged attack.
 Not only should we be “protecting natural environments, wildlife and natural resources”, travelling should “celebrate and conserve heritage and culture” and tourists must be helping to preserve communities through “employment and income earning opportunities.”
 If you're not sure where to start, we're here to help.

-1. Netherlands, west coast islands
+Best for nature: Netherlands, west coast islands

-The ITB awards put four little islands on the west coast of the Netherlands at the top of the list as worldwide frontrunners in nature conservation.
+In 2019, the ITB awards put four little islands on the west coast of the Netherlands at the top of the list as worldwide frontrunners in nature conservation.
 The islands, on the Dutch Delta, are called:

 - Schouwen Duiveland